Ianshaw93/windDashboard/README.md

 # windDashboard
 A wind web app that estimates energy yield for a given location.
-The app will be made using Python, Flask and CSS.
+The app will be made using Python, Flask and CSS; and data will be sourced using the Openweathermap API.

 This app is in early development.